emca-it/ITRS-Log-Analytics-7.x/08-00-00-Alert_module/08-00-00-Alert_module.md

 a time frame is higher or lower than a threshold.
 - ***Metric Aggregation*** - This rule matches when the value of a metric within the calculation window is higher or lower than a threshold.
 - ***Percentage Match*** - This rule matches when the percentage of document in the match bucket within a calculation window is higher or lower than a threshold.
+- ***Unique Long Term*** - This rule matches when there are values of compare_key in each checked timeframe.
+- ***Find Match*** - Rule match when in defined period of time, two correlated documents match certain strings.
+- ***Difference*** - Rule matches for value difference between two aggregations calculated for different periods in time.
+- ***ConsecutiveGrowth*** - Rule matches for value difference between two aggregations calculated for different periods in time.
 ## Example of rules ##

 ### Unix - Authentication Fail ###